 When I blogged about my wire mesh jewelry holders with beads, I mentioned that I planned to make a Christmas ornament out of wire.
 Here it is.
-But instead of 1/4-inch hardware cloth, I went with chicken wire.
+But instead of ¼-inch hardware cloth, I went with chicken wire.
 Apparently, it’s called poultry netting these days, but my family raised chickens when I was growing up, and we called it chicken wire.
-We also raised pigeons, doves, and ducks—including a Mallard named Donald until a neighborhood cat killed him.
-This is one reason I don’t like cats.
+We also raised pigeons, doves, and ducks — including a beautiful Mallard named Donald, until a neighborhood cat killed him.
 But I digress.
+(This post contains affiliate links.
+If you use these links to buy something, I may earn a small commission.
+You can read my full disclosure here.)

 I got the idea for this ornament from an old issue of Marie Claire Idées, my favorite French magazine.
 As best I can tell in my limited French, they hung their diamond- and heart-shaped chimes in a cherry tree to keep birds away.
 I thought they would also make excellent Christmas ornaments or jingly door bells, hence the bell shape.
 This is my first one, so it’s a little lopsided.
 I show you how to not repeat my mistake.